Matttaylor8910/werewolf/README.md

 ## How can I help?

-Subbmit a PR or reach out at taylor.matt777@gmail.com if you’re interested in what my plans are
+Submit a PR or reach out at taylor.matt777@gmail.com if you’re interested in what my plans are